swcarpentry/hg-novice/discussion.md

 In the [Setting Up](01-backup.html#setting-up) section we edited a Mercurial configuration file in our home directory called `$USERPROFILE/Mercurial.ini` or `~/.hgrc`.
 You can quickly open that file for editing with the command `hg config --edit`.

-If you want to know more about the many configuration options available you can use `hg help config` or visit [this page](http://www.selenic.com/mercurial/hgrc.5.html).
+If you want to know more about the many configuration options available you can use `hg help config` or visit [the Mercurial config documenttation](http://www.selenic.com/mercurial/hgrc.5.html).

-On configuration option that can be useful is adding aliases.
+One configuration option that can be useful is adding aliases.
 These are like shorcuts for longer `hg` commands.
 For example,
 if you want to create an `hg latest` command to show only the five most recent changesets,